j2udev/kruise/README.md

         - name: prometheus-operator ...
 ```

 Each profile object has an `items` parameter.
-Each item in that list represents
+Each item in that list corresponds
-a key in the `deployments` map.
+to a name in the `deployments` list.

 The help text for the above example is shown below: